 Rachel came back for Battle of the Exes and was at a significant disadvantage being partnered with Aneesa, as they were the only female-female team on the season.
 Still, they were able to take out Tyrie/Jasmine in X Knocks the Spot.

 But her previous feud with Bananas on The Island continued to haunt her, as she and Aneesa were thrown in twice by Johnny/Camila.
 They were eventually eliminated by Dunbar/Paula in Banded Together.

 When the season is based just on competition, Rachel always does well, as The Gauntlet, Inferno II and Duel II showed.
-But I can’t think of many females in Challenge history that have gotten themselves into more bad situations politically than Rachel.
+But I can’t think of many women in Challenge history who have gotten themselves into more bad situations politically than Rachel.

 Tonya, Veronica and she are the only players in Challenge history to be voted out of three seasons (there have only been four seasons with vote outs), but Rachel was clearly a better competitor than those two.
 Other than the seasons she made it to the end on, she always found herself in some type of political dispute.

-It’s weird that one of the best female competitors of all time only has three good seasons to her name, but some of her lackluster seasons keep her out of the top six.
+It’s weird that one of the best female competitors of all time only has three good seasons to her name in seven appearances, but some of her lackluster seasons keep her out of the top six.

 6 Seasons: Vendettas (7th place), Champs vs. Stars 2, Final Reckoning, War of the Worlds, War of the Worlds 2 (Final), Double Agents (2nd place)

 Just six seasons into her career, Kam has established herself as one of the elite women on The Challenge.